-In the third period, Tiahuanaco enters its urban phase, when great buildings were constructed and that still can be seen in the town of the same name (Tiahuanaco), in Bolivia.
-Two groups of ruins, related to each other, were part of the same city.
+In the third period Tiahuanaco entered its urban phase, when great buildings were constructed and that still can be seen in the town of the same name (Tiahuanaco) in Bolivia.
+Two groups of ruins related to each other were part of the same city.
 The first group consists of Akapana, Kalasasaya, Putuni and a semi-underground temple.
 The second group is constituted by the remains of Puma-punku.
 In both architectural groups dominate the pyramids and enclosures formed by platforms and retaining walls.
-The pyramid of Akapana, which is the highest, reaches 15 meters, with a base of 180 m long by 140 m wide.
+The pyramid of Akapana, which is the highest, reaches 15 meters with a base of 180 m long by 140 m wide.
 In its inferior part are remains of the stone wall that used to surrounded it; it is formed by monolithic stones in the form of pillars.

 In Wankani, department of La Paz (Bolivia), there is an archaeological center stylistically related to the third period of Tiahuanaco.
-It includes platforms with remains of retaining walls whose structure is similar to those of Kalasasaya, previously discussed.
+It includes platforms with remains of retaining walls whose structure is similar to those of Kalasasaya previously discussed.
 The most notable feature of the site are three stelae.
 They are between three and four meters high and represent human figures.
-They were decorated with snakes and pumas, also showing some mythical animals, like winged quadrupeds.
+They were decorated with snakes and pumas and also showed some mythical animals like winged quadrupeds.

 The Pan-Andean empire of Tiahuanaco represented the end of the Regional Cultures period and the birth of the Urban period.
 Huari, who seems to be the key to the expansion of Tiahuanaco, was a heavily militarized urban culture.

-Urbanistically, the city of Huari was divided into neighborhoods surrounded by walls, which were between 6 and 12 meters high.
+Urbanistically, the city of Huari was divided into neighborhoods surrounded by walls which were between 6 and 12 meters high.
 Sometimes they had a double wall with the central part filled with mud.
-The buildings were made with cut stone.
+The buildings were made with cut stones.
 A series of stone statues modeled in Tiahuanaco style were also found in Huari.

 On the coast, the most important center for the diffusion of the Huari-Tiahuanaco style was Pachacamac, an impressive sanctuary erected in adobe forming an asymmetric pyramid with chambers and enclosures decorated with some frescoes.
 The ceramics of Pachacamac, a variety of the Tiahuanaco style, is characteristic by their decorative motifs, most of them representing felines.